 A lien on a single-family residence can only be extended by a court order.
 An extension granted by a court or judge cannot extend the lien for more than 1 year, but a claimant can gain such an extension twice (in two successive years).

 Oregon requires lien claimants to enforce the lien within 120 days of filing the lien.
-This deadline can be extended by provisions in the lien, not after the lien is recorded.
+This deadline can be extended by provisions in the claim itself, not after the lien is recorded.
 If the lien includes terms for an extended payment plan, the deadline to enforce the lien is 120 days after the final date of the extended payment.
-However, no lien can be enforced later than 2 years after the date the lien is originally filed (ORS § 87.055).
+However, no lien can be enforced later than 2 years after the date the lien is originally filed (Or.
+Rev. Stat. § 87.055).